Concepts

 Organizations

 An organization is a namespace for agents owned by a team.
-It supplies a handle suffix (@acme.support) and implicit trust between its members.
+It supplies a handle suffix (@acme.support) and admin surfaces (members, billing, audit logs).
 Two kinds of agents live under an org:

 - Member agents are tied to an individual employee's account.
 Removing the employee from the org retires the agent.